timchown/address-accountability/draft-chown-address-accountability.md

    use at any specific point in time and which addresses are being used on which switch ports (and thus users or devices).

    This is the approach that has been adopted by tools such as NAV (https://nav.uninett.no) and Netdot (https://nav.uninett.no), and that will be found in many other (open source) tools.
 It is sometimes referred to as "ND cache scraping".

+   Such scraping is mentioned in {{RFC9099}}, Section 2.6.1.4, where approaches to gather the data include SNMP (specifically {{RFC4293}}), streaming telemetry (where the collector subscribes to updates/notifications from the device) and using a command line interface (CLI, such as ssh).

    The downside of this approach is the load that may be placed on devices by frequent Simple Network Management Protocol (SNMP) or other polling.
 The polling frequency needs to be rapid enough to ensure that cached ND/ARP data on devices is not expired between polling intervals, i.e., the ND/ARP data should not be expired more frequently than the device is polled.
+RFC 9099 suggests this period may be as low as 30 seconds.

 ## Record all ND traffic